Diagnosis and Management of Stable COPD

 - Ensure proper inhaler technique

-- Pulmonary rehabilitation for GOLD groups B through D
+- Pulmonary rehabilitation for GOLD groups B and E

 Indications for Chronic Oxygen Therapy